benoitfragit/google2ubuntu/README.md

 xgettext --language=Python --keyword=_ --output=./i18n/google2ubuntu.pot ./*.py librairy/*.py
 msginit --input=./i18n/google2ubuntu.pot --output=./i18n/<new_language>/LC_MESSAGES/google2ubuntu.po
 ```
+The 2 first line are optional and are usefull only there is no .pot file in the i18n/ folder.

 Then, open the `.po` file and translate all the line, then compoile the `.po` :
 ```